Andrzej Fonfara: Fonfara vs. Johnson, Karpency

 Following his first major win against Johnson, Fonfara challenged former world title challenger Tommy Karpency (21-3-1 4 KOs) for the vacant IBO light heavyweight title.
 The fight took place at the UIC Pavilion on November 16, 2012.
 In front of 4,224 on a Friday night, Fonfara won the vacant IBO title after stopping Karpency in round 7.
-Fonfara started off well, until Karpency go in on the action through the middle rounds.
+Fonfara started well until Karpency got in on the action through the middle rounds.
 In round 7, Karpency slipped and fell on his back, after pleading to the referee to help him up, he eventually got up himself and waved the bout off.
 Fonfara refused to shake Karpency's hand after the fight.
 There was bad blood from the beginning of the fight.
 At the time of stoppage, Karpency was ahead 57-55 on two of the judges' cards, whilst the third judge had it 57-55 for Fonfara.
 Karpency was knocked down twice in the 1st-round.

 On June 10, 2013, it was announced that Fonfara would next fight against Spanish boxer and former world champion Gabriel "EL Chico Guapo" Campillo.
 The fight would be shown live on ESPN Friday Night Fights on August 16 at the U.S. Cellular Field in Chicago.
 The IBO did not sanction the bout and stripped Fonfara of the title.
 The IBF later sanctioned the fight as an eliminator.
 Fonfara won the bout via 9th-round knockout.
 The final blow was a left body shot, which dropped Campillo for the 10 count.